-Casual Street Food: Looking for the best burger in Malmö?
-Look no further.
-The high quality burgers here blew me away.
-And they offer many other American’influenced menu items like milkshakes and fries.
+Casual Street Food: Easily one of the best burgers in Malmö.
+And they offer many other American-influenced menu items like milkshakes and fries.

 Västergatan: If you’re looking for a fresh, seasonal tasting experience in Malmö, Västergatan is another great option.
 The food is premium and packs a lot of flavour.
 You’ll want to make a reservation here.

-Mastio: Many people say this is the best pizza in Malmö, and I tend to agree.
-Located a bit outside of the city centre along the water in the suburb of Limhamn Mastio is an incredibly popular spot – especially in the summer when their patio is open.
+Mastio: Many people say this is the best pizza in Malmö.
+Located a bit outside of the city centre along the water in the suburb of Limhamn, Mastio is an incredibly popular spot – especially in the summer when their patio is open.
 Reservations are recommended.

-400 Grader: If you’re looking for excellent pizza in Malmo, 400 Grader is located centrally and is one of the best the best I’ve tried!
+400 Grader: If you’re looking for excellent pizza in Malmo, 400 Grader is located centrally and has a really nice patio in the summer.